tsutterley/pyTMD/doc/source/user_guide/predict_tide.md

  - `CORRECTIONS`: use nodal corrections from OTIS/ATLAS or GOT models

 #### Outputs
- - `ht`: height reconstructed using the nodal corrections
+ - `ht`: tide values reconstructed using the nodal corrections